 Don’t Overfeed Your Sundew

 You want to make sure your sundew is getting all the food it needs to make as many seeds as possible later on.
-However, if you give your sundew too giant of food portions, your plant’s leaves will burn, or you’ll wind up with mold on your plant.
-If your plant gets mold on its blade, the mold can destroy the foliage and even eventually kill your plant.
+However, you can overfeed your sundew.
+If you give your sundew too giant of food portions, your plant’s leaves will burn, or you’ll wind up with mould on your plant.
+If your plant gets mould on its blade, the mould can destroy the foliage and even eventually kill your plant.

 So, it’s a good idea to do all you can to avoid dropping food on the soil of your plant.
 Some growers even cover the lower areas of their plants and the soil with a towel or cloth before feeding so that any dropped food won’t lead to mold.
-You can also plan to flush your pots occasionally so that the mold won’t buildup in your pots.
+You can also plan to flush your pots occasionally so that the mould won’t build up in your pots.